Woohoo, it’s Mothers Day, hip, hip, hooray!

-But why just one day, why out of all the Sunday’s in the year, is only one day dedicated to those Mum’s we all hold so dear.
+But why just one day I hear you say!
+Why just the one and only day!
+Why out of all the Sunday’s in the year, is only one day dedicated to those Mum’s we all hold so dear.
 Are flowers not sold at any other time, are chocolates unavailable, is there really no wine?
-What about in August and June, or as Autumn draws near, do Mum’s not need rest and a top up cheer?
-Do we really have to trudge on and wait a whole 365 more, before someone else in this house will mop the blinking floor?
+What about in August and June, Autumn time or November gloom, do Mum’s not need rest and a top up cheer on any other day of the year?
+Do we really have to trudge on and wait a whole 365 more, before someone else will mop the flippin’ floor?

 But it’s all made golden with a dine in meal for two, pizza for the kids and a morning brew.
 What else could we ask for, us Mum’s who don’t stop, other than for someone else to pick up the mop.
 But on this day, in all their special ways, they get to show how they love and set the house ablaze.

-What’s there to say, I can’t really moan on this day, when the Girl wants to do stuff like bring me tea on a tray.
-When she’s used a whole roll of sticky tape and left a mess of tiny white paper in questionable shapes.
-When she goes to bed without making me think, some demon possessed her to test my Mum brink.
+What to say, no moans today, when the Girl wants to do stuff like bring me tea on a tray.
+When she used a whole roll of sticky tape and left a mess of tiny white paper in questionable shapes.
+When she goes to bed without making me think, some demon possessed her to test me to the brink.
 When her face is all squishy and she’s excited and cute and it’s the first night in ages I don’t wish to put her on mute.

 When the first born actually freely gives me a kiss, albeit begrudgingly and with a silent hiss.
 When he cuddles up close and wants to snuggle right in, when he wins me over with his good lookin’ grin.
 Even though I know his old game, since every night is the flippin’ same.
 It’s all tactic and ploy to stay up late, this one can’t be bribed with new roller skates.